objectionary/hone-maven-plugin/README.md

 the `target/generated-sources/phi-optimized/` directory.
 1. Using [eo-maven-plugin](https://github.com/objectionary/eo/eo-maven-plugin),
-convert `.phi` files back to `.xmir` files and placing them into the `target/generated-sources/unphi/` directory.
+convert `.phi` files back to `.xmir` files and place them into the `target/generated-sources/unphi/` directory.
 1. Using [opeo-maven-plugin](https://github.com/objectionary/opeo-maven-plugin),
 transform `.xmir` files such that they have only `opcode` atoms and place new `.xmir` files into the `target/generated-sources/opeo-compile/` directory.
 1. Using [jeo-maven-plugin](https://github.com/objectionary/jeo-maven-plugin),
-transform `.xmir` files to Bytecode and place `.class` files into the `target/classes/` directory.
+transform `.xmir` files back to Bytecode and place `.class` files into the `target/classes/` directory.

-The effect of the plugin should be performance-positive (your code should work faster), along with no functionality degradation (your code should work exactly the same as it worked before optimizations).
+The effect of the plugin should be performance-positive (your code should work faster) along with no functionality degradation (your code should work exactly the same as it worked before optimizations).
 If any of these is not true,
 [submit a ticket](https://github.com/objectionary/hone-maven-plugin/issues),